abz-conf/abz-conf.github.io/.github/src/content/site/2026/Workshop.md

 ## Workshops and Tutorials

-In the 2026 edition, information for workshops and tutorials will be found in <a href="https://conf.researchr.org/home/fm-2026">the FM 2026 website</a> (we don't have ABZ-specific workshops or tutorials).
+In the 2026 edition, information for workshops and tutorials will be found in <a href="https://conf.researchr.org/home/fm-2026">the FM 2026 website</a>.